 Tough laws concerning online speech and commentary should be noted by foreigners as Thailand resumes political discourse

-Thailand’s authorities have warn the public that it has the powers to deal with fake news in response to growing tensions as the country moves forward to a new era in politics and elections in 2019.
+Thailand’s authorities have warned the public that it has the powers to deal with fake news in response to growing tensions as the country moves forward to a new era in politics and elections in 2019.

 Just as in the rest of the world, fake news a term being used for those making mischief online as normal political discourse makes a tentative return in Thailand.
 Thailand is still a country governed by a military government following the 2014 coup and Thai authorities are very sensitive to troubling online commentary.

-Strong legal provisions against fake news, distortions and lese majeste in Thailand must borne in mind by foreigners commenting online
+Strong legal provisions against fake news, distortions and lese majeste in Thailand must be borne in mind by foreigners commenting online

 Thai citizens face severe sentences for breaching strict lese majeste provisions